CHRIST THE KING

 Today is not such a day, as missiles rain down on Ukraine and innocent people take refuge underground..

 You taught us to pray your kingdom come on earth as it is in heaven,

 and so we pray that you will restrain the aggressor, grant courage and wisdom to the resistance, and bring peace to this part of your world.

 Look with mercy on the peoples of Ukraine and Russia, and grant our leaders wisdom and courage to seek a resolution that will allow truth and freedom to return to these lands.

-Grant Lord, that through this conflict that we would have unimaginable six weeks ago, we may recognise anew our need for you, and live to thank you for answering our prayers.
+Grant Lord, that through this conflict that we would have unimaginable two years ago, we may recognise anew our need for you, and live to thank you for answering our prayers.